giovancombo/ParallelImageRenderer/README.md

 *This report describes the development of a simple Image Renderer in C++ and quantitatively compares its sequential and parallel implementations.
 The analysis demonstrates the significant potential of parallel computing and multithreading using the OpenMP API.
 Performance measurements including speedup and efficiency are conducted across various environmental configurations, hyperparameters, and different combinations of directives and clauses.*

 ## 1 - Introduction
 This report presents the development of a simple *Image Renderer* that generates and projects 3D circles onto a 2D rectangular surface, simulating a canvas.
-The renderer handles overlapping circles by mixing their colors in a proper way, at different levels of depth.
+The renderer handles overlapping circles by mixing their colors properly, at different levels of depth.
 For simplicity, we constrain the 2D surface to be square, with dimensions *(canvas_size x canvas_size)*.

 Each generated circle has 6 attributes:
 - 2D coordinates (x, y): random values in the range [0, canvas_size]